Classification of positive solutions to the H\'enon-Sobolev critical systems: Introduction

 If we let $v=0$, then \eqref{sys1} reduces to the classical critical H\'enon equation:

 It is well known that \eqref{eq1} is the Euler-Lagrange equation related to the classical Caffarelli-Kohn-Nirenberg inequality:

 where $S(a,b,n)$ denotes the sharp constant.
 The equation \eqref{eq1} and the inequality \eqref{ckn} have been extensively studied.
-When $a\geq 0$, it was discoverd by Chou and Chu in \cite{Cho} that any positive solution $u$ of \eqref{eq1} takes the form (if $a=b=0$, then up to a translation):
+When $a\geq 0$, it was discoverd by Chou and Chu in \cite{Cho} that any positive solution $u$ of \eqref{eq1} takes the form (up to a translation if $a=b=0$):

 where